Steampunk FAQ

 Bicycle: The bicycle underwent significant development during the Victorian era, with innovations such as the chain drive and pneumatic tires making it a more practical and efficient mode of transportation.

-"Twenty Thousand Leagues Under the Sea" (1870): This novel follows the adventures of Captain Nemo and his submarine, the Nautilus, as they explore the depths of the ocean.
+"Twenty Thousand Leagues Under the Sea" (1870) follows the adventures of Captain Nemo and his submarine, the Nautilus, as they explore the depths of the ocean.
 It's a captivating story filled with underwater wonders, huge and exotic sea creatures, and themes of exploration, technology, and environmentalism.

-"Journey to the Center of the Earth" (1864): In this novel, a professor and his companions embark on a daring expedition to the Earth's core, encountering prehistoric creatures and geological marvels along the way.
+"Journey to the Center of the Earth" (1864) depicts a professor and his companions who embark on a daring expedition to the Earth's core, encountering prehistoric creatures and geological marvels along the way.
 It's a thrilling adventure that captures the imagination with its depiction of a hidden world beneath our feet.

-"Around the World in Eighty Days" (1873): This novel tells the story of Phileas Fogg, a wealthy Englishman who makes a bet that he can circumnavigate the globe in just eighty days.
+"Around the World in Eighty Days" (1873) tells the story of Phileas Fogg, a wealthy Englishman who makes a bet that he can circumnavigate the globe in just eighty days.
 Fogg's journey takes him across continents and oceans, offering a fascinating glimpse into different cultures and landscapes.

-"From the Earth to the Moon" (1865): In this novel, members of the Baltimore Gun Club embark on a daring mission to launch a projectile to the moon.
+"From the Earth to the Moon" (1865) is about members of the Baltimore Gun Club who set off on an extraordinary mission to launch a projectile to the moon.
 Verne's depiction of space travel was remarkably prescient, anticipating many aspects of real-life space exploration that would occur decades later.

 Verne's works are characterised by their attention to scientific detail, imaginative speculation, and sense of adventure.
 He had a knack for envisioning future technologies and exploring the possibilities of human exploration and discovery.
 Through his novels, Verne not only entertained readers but also inspired them to dream of worlds beyond their own.

-H.G.
-Wells, another prolific writer of the late 19th and early 20th centuries, is often considered one of the founding figures of science fiction literature.
+This futuristic sci-fi novelist was another prolific writer and is often considered one of the founding figures of science fiction literature.
 While his works do not fit neatly into the steampunk genre, they share thematic and aesthetic elements that have influenced steampunk fiction.

 Wells' novels, such as "The Time Machine" (1895), "The War of the Worlds" (1898), and "The Invisible Man" (1897), explore futuristic technology, alternate realities, and the consequences of scientific advancement.
 Like Jules Verne, Wells was a visionary writer who anticipated many scientific and technological developments of the 20th century.